Roslyn L. HAMMERS 韓若蘭

 Office: Room 10.19, Run Run Shaw Tower, Centennial Campus

-BA, University of Pittsburg; MA, PhD University of Michigan
+BA University of Pittsburgh; MA, PhD University of Michigan

 Dr. Hammers conducts research on the history of Chinese art and art theory.
 She is interested in the representations of labor and technologically-informed imagery.
 Her book Pictures of Tilling and Weaving: Art, Labor and Technology in Song and Yuan China (Hong Kong University Press, 2011) is a recipient of the College Art Association’s Millard Meiss prize.
-She is presently finishing a book-length manuscript on the Qing-dynasty Pictures of Tilling and Weaving and writing two articles, one on the acculturation of nature in Song-dynasty art and the other on the representations of cotton production in the Qing era.
+Her second book The Imperial Patronage of Labor Genre Paintings in Eighteenth-Century China explores later iterations of imagery related to the production of rice and silk.
+She is presently finishing a book-length manuscript on the Qing-dynasty Pictures of Cotton and writing an article on the reception of Chinese technological imagery in France and England during the 17th and 18th centuries.

 Chinese art and theory, representations of labor and technologically-informed imagery